-The NPMR Court program offers intensive probation supervision and drug treatment programming for defendants who are addicted to opiates.
+The NPMR Court program offers intensive probation supervision and drug and alcohol treatment programming for defendants who are addicted to alcohol or drugs.
 PARTICIPATION IN THIS PROGRAM IS VOLUNTARY.
 If you choose to enter the program you will engage in intensive treatment, possibly including medication assisted treatment, and you will be placed on intensive probation supervision.
 You will meet with the Judge on a frequent basis, along with other program participants, to discuss and evaluate your progress and participation.